WFXL: History

-On June 1, 2006, a MH-47 Chinook military chopper traveling from Hunter Army Airfield in Savannah, Georgia to Fort Rucker in Alabama for a training mission hit a guy wire connected to WFXL's 1000 ft tower resulting in a crash.
+On June 1, 2006, a MH-47 Chinook military chopper traveling from Hunter Army Airfield in Savannah, Georgia, to Fort Rucker in Alabama for a training mission hit a guy wire connected to WFXL's 1000 ft tower resulting in a crash.
 While the tower and WALB's one nearby remained standing other than some guy wires, the stations were forced to temporarily cease over-the-air signals; broadcasts on cable were not affected.
 If the WFXL tower had collapsed, this could have also caused WALB's to topple as both were only 150 ft apart.
 As a result, Raycom (which at that time still operated WFXL while the sale to Barrington awaited FCC approval) acquired auxiliary transmitters and antennas for both WFXL and WALB which were installed at a backup tower at WALB's studios in Albany.

 On June 7, the WFXL tower was demolished, but in doing so one of the tower's guy wires wrapped around one for WALB's tower, as feared.
 As a result, that station's tower collapsed in an incident shown on live television.
 Since both stations were already transmitting their signals from the tower at the WALB studios they were still on the air but at low-power.
-Thirteen months later, a new tower for both WFXL and WALB was constructed and began broadcasting on July 3 at 11:35 p.m.
+Thirteen months later, a new tower for both WFXL and WALB was constructed and began broadcasting on July 3 at 11:35 pm.

 On February 28, 2013, Barrington Broadcasting announced the sale of its entire group, including WFXL, to the Sinclair Broadcast Group.
 The sale was completed on November 25.
 The station's second digital subchannel began carrying programming from Sinclair's American Sports Network syndication package starting with its inaugural broadcast on August 30, 2014.
 As a result of subsequent acquisitions by the Sinclair Broadcast Group, WFXL is sister to company-owned station clusters in Pensacola, Florida–Mobile, Alabama, Gainesville, Florida, and Tallahassee, Florida.

+In 2024, Sinclair and Marquee Broadcasting, owner of WSWG and WSST-TV in the Albany market, entered into joint sales and shared services agreements allowing Marquee to provide sales, programming, and other services to WFXL-TV.